Media Monitoring: The Ultimate Guide

 Media monitoring can save you from that fate.

-Before you enter into a partnership with a new supplier or vendor, use your media monitoring tool to investigate their past coverage.
-You might be surprised how many skeletons are waiting to be uncovered.
+Before you enter into a partnership with a new supplier or vendor, use your media monitoring tool to look into their past coverage.
+You might be surprised how many skeletons are there waiting to be uncovered.

 This is about protecting your brand value.
-You’ve worked exceptionally hard to build and maintain your good reputation (it’s what you trade on, remember?).
-Don’t risk tarnishing it by neglecting to vet a partner before doing business with them.
+You’ve worked exceptionally hard to build and maintain your good reputation; don’t risk tarnishing it by neglecting to vet a partner before doing business with them.

 Same goes for current partners.
 By monitoring their coverage, you put yourself in a position to get out in front of any news that could potentially damage your own brand.

-We know that risk is a fact of doing business, but with media monitoring you reduce it and take back ownership of your brand.
+We know that risk is a fact of doing business, but with media monitoring you reduce it and take back some of the control.

 Media monitoring for crisis situations

-There comes a time in the life of every business when a crisis happens.
+There comes a time in the life of every business when a public relations crisis surfaces.
 How the PR professionals involved handle this crisis can determine whether the company sinks or swims.

 It’s not hard to remember examples of big businesses being caught flat-footed in the face of crisis.
 What examples come to mind for you?

-Poorly handled news stories like these can have a crippling effect on a company’s reputation, stock price, and future ability to do business.
-Well monitored and managed news stories means the company has a chance to respond effectively and shape the public narrative around their crisis.
+Poorly handled, news stories like these can have a crippling effect on a company’s reputation, stock price, and future ability to do business.
+Well monitored and managed, a company has a chance to respond effectively and shape the public narrative around their crisis.

 Let’s break down how media monitoring can be used at the various stages of crisis management.